kinde-oss/kinde-ruby-sdk/README.md

 - `Client id` and `Client secret` can be fetched from your Kinde application credentials in a setting section.
 - `Callback url` refers to your callback processing controller action.
 Remember that the url must be defined in allowed callback urls of your kinde organization's [application config](#Kinde-configuration).
+Callback url is an optional parameter, you can set the desired url in runtime, see examples below.
 - `Logout url` will be triggered after successful logout on kinde.
 Same as callback url, it should be defined in allowed logout urls of your kinde organization's application config
 - `Scope` is an oauth special parameter which is used to limit some rights.
 Probably, you don't need to change in.